oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

     block content
 ```

 You'll notice a couple of things about this file.
 First, the classes are very specific and plentiful.
-This is typical of tailwindcss.
-Rather than defining how a specific element looks, tailwindcss strives to define how a particular style looks, then you can add and remove styles from elements to fit the desired look.
+This is typical of Tailwind CSS.
+Rather than defining how a specific element looks, Tailwind CSS strives to define how a particular style looks, then you can add and remove styles from elements to fit the desired look.

 The other thing you'll see is the Login/Logout button that will change based on the `isAuthenticated` property.